-An innovative approach led to 24 years of fantastic spotting of heavy jet airliners
+An innovative approach at Hong Kong led to 24 years of fantastic spotting of heavy jet airliners

 Hong Kong’s International Airport was nestled in a mountainous region of the city.
 First built in the 1920s, the airport served mainly to train aviators.
 The airport is located only 4 nautical miles from a ridge of mountains that has peaks over 2000ft.
 During the early days of flight, this wasn’t a big deal as most small radial or piston powered aircraft could turn final within a small radius.